About the study

 ELVIS COVID-19 Study Full Information

-Participants in both groups will complete daily diaries documenting their symptoms online until they feel well or for a maximum of 14 days.
-We will compare the data from the group that performed the nasal washout and gargling to the group that did not to see if there are any differences.
-This will then give us answers we need to understand if this reduces the symptoms and duration of COVID-19 and potentially roll this out to help others.
+Participants in both groups will complete daily diaries, reporting their symptoms online until they feel well or for a maximum of 14 days, whichever happens first.
+We will compare the data from the group that carried out the nasal washout and gargling to the group that did not to see if there are any differences.
+This will then give us the answers we need to understand if nasal washout and gargling with salt water lessens the symptoms and length of COVID-19 illness and potentially roll this out to help others.